Summary:

 small retailers to adopt by providing better customer service and home

 delivery.
 It is an inarguable fact that the customer has benefited.
 They are voting everyday with their pockets.
-In India the policies tend to be
+In India

 Impact